omega8cc/boa/README.txt

 BOA stack doesn't support nor leverage Aegir Remote Servers feature currently.
 However, there are plans to add Remote Servers as an option in the future.

-While BOA provide tools for easy migrations of entire Aegir instances between remote BOA servers, it doesn't support migrating sites between Aegir instances on the same BOA server -- at least not yet.
+While BOA provides tools for easy migrations of entire Aegir instances between remote BOA servers, it doesn't support migrating sites between Aegir instances on the same BOA server -- at least not yet.